AR-Ab

-Biography
+Early life

 Abdul West was born on September 26, 1982, in Philadelphia, Pennsylvania.
+West grew up in North Philadelphia.
+He states in his music that his childhood was marked by domestic and drug abuse from his father.

+Music career

 West began his career as a battle rapper and went on to become a member of Cassidy's Larsiny Family, appearing as a featured artist on his mixtapes throughout 2007, namely 07-07-07 (Happy Birthday) and Put Ya L In The Sky.
 He continued working features for artists during this time until the release of his debut mixtape Welcome to Trap Street on May 1, 2008.

 In 2008, West and Cassidy appeared on the Cocaine City street DVD, where the two collaborated on "City of Dreams" alongside a young French Montana.
 This would be Ab's first music video before concentrating on his solo career.
 He released his second mixtape I See Dead People on January 8, 2009, and his third mixtape Allegheny AB on May 26, 2010.

+In late 2010, West and Dark Lo formed their label and rap collective OBH (Original Block Hustlaz), which also includes his brother Lik Moss among other rappers.

 West began making waves following the release of his fourth mixtape Who Harder Than Me, released on February 13, 2011.
 In 2012, West began working on his fifth mixtape Who Harder Than Me II, which was released on October 5, 2012.
 The record included features from fellow Philadelphia rapper Freeway, and New York rapper and producer Swizz Beatz who had previously worked with Cassidy during the latter's stint with Ruff Ryders Entertainment.
 The collaboration, during which Swizz Beatz referred to Ab as "most important new artist in rap", prompted speculation whether he would be signed to his label.